Assad family: Origin

 The Assad family originates from Ali Sulayman al-Wahsh, Hafez al-Assad's father, who was born in 1875 and lived in the village of Qardaha in the coastal Syrian mountains.
 The locals reportedly nicknamed him "Wahsh", Arabic for "wild beast", because he was physically strong and a good fighter.
 Al-Wahsh remained the family name until the 1920s, when it was changed to al-Assad, Arabic for "lion".
 Because of Sulayman's reported strength and marksmanship, he was respected in his village.
 At the outbreak of World War I, the Ottoman governor of the Aleppo Vilayet sent troops to the area to collect taxes and round up recruits.
-The troops were reportedly fought off by Sulayman and his friends who were only armed with sabres and old muskets.
+The troops were reportedly fought off by Sulayman and his friends who were armed only with sabres and old muskets.
 Because Sulayman was respected, he was a local mediator between quarreling families.
 He was also one of the local chieftains who were the de facto rulers of the area.
 The chieftains from the powerful families would provide protection to their neighbours and in return they gained loyalty and respect.
 He lived until 1963, long enough to see his son's rise to power.
 He married twice and over three decades had eleven children.
 His first wife Sa'ada was from the district of Haffeh.
 They had three sons and two daughters.
 His second wife was Na'isa, twenty years younger than him.
 She was the daughter of Uthman Abbud from the village of Al-Qutailibiyah, a dozen kilometres further up the mountain.
 They had a daughter and five sons.
 Hafez was born on 6 October 1930 and was the fourth child.

-The family religion of al-Assad is Shia Islam, more specifically the Alawite sect.
-Since coming to power in 1970, Assad family traditionally used sectarian loyalty from the Alawite sect as a vital component to legitimize their dynastic rule.
-Many Alawite loyalists have been assigned to crucial posts in the bureaucracy, security forces, military, judiciary, etc. in-order to consolidate Assad family's grip on power.
+Al-Assad family is affiliated with the Alawite sect, a syncretic sect with links to early Shi'ism.
+Since coming to power in 1970, the Assad family traditionally used sectarian loyalty from the Alawite sect as a vital component to legitimize their dynastic rule.
+Many Sunni loyalists have been assigned to crucial posts in the bureaucracy, security forces, military, judiciary, etc., in-order to consolidate Assad family's grip on power.